 245 Critical Voices

-This one-semester extension of the First-Year Experience will call into question the dominance of traditional western world views by critically examining the historical and ideological roles played by “others.”
-The aim is to learn to listen to these voices in their own contexts.
-Such voices will include those geographically “non-western,” as well as those excluded or subordinated by way of race, gender, and/or class within Europe and North America.
+This course calls into question the dominance of traditional western world views by critically examining the historical and ideological roles played by "others."
+The aim is to cultivate an eye for difference, to learn to listen to these voices in their own contexts.
+Such voices include those geographically "non-western," as well as those excluded or subordinated by way of race, gender, and/or class within Europe and North America.
 Prerequisites: General Studies 145 and 146.